The Killer (1989 film): Home media

 The Killer was released in the United States on VHS by Fox Lorber in November 1992, in a dubbed and subtitled version.
+In 1993, The Criterion Collection issued a director's cut version of the film on LaserDisc that included audio commentary from Woo and Chang.
 On 25 June 1996 Fox Lorber released The Killer along with Hard Boiled as a double feature on home video.
 The Killer was released on DVD by The Criterion Collection on 1 April 1998 in the original Cantonese language track with English subtitles.
 Bonus features on DVD included the trailer, production notes, and a commentary track.
 Woo was very happy with the film being included in the Criterion Collection stating, "it was great because it would let people know what [The Killer and Hard Boiled] are about...when I saw that Criterion Collection selected The Killer, I was very happy as The Killer and Bullet in the Head are my two favourites".

 On 3 October 2000, Fox Lorber released a DVD of The Killer.
 This Fox Lorber disc was also included in a two disc DVD collection with Hard Boiled but both the Fox Lorber and Criterion DVDs went out of print.
 In the United Kingdom, The Killer was released on DVD by Hong Kong Legends on 21 October 2002 which included an audio commentary with Bey Logan and interviews with Kenneth Tsang, Sally Yeh and cinematographer Peter Pau.

 On 30 March 2010 The Killer was released by the Dragon Dynasty label on two-disc DVD and Blu-ray.